If your question is not answered below, please feel free to email Tech Support for assistance: firstname.lastname@example.org

 The skill level descriptions were changed in 2016 and should be relatively self-explanatory now.
 If you still have questions, please Contact Us.

-We support Visa, MasterCard, Diner's Club, and American Express.
+We support Visa, Visa Debit, MasterCard, and American Express.

 If you are the new Captain of an existing team, the previous Captain needs to make you Owner of the team before you can register that team for a league.